 “If I don’t feed my child exactly what he wants, he will never eat anything!”

 What if you simply make nutritious food available for your child, and let him decide whether or not to eat (even at an age as young as 2!)
-This is a very sensitive topic, with no shortage of passionate opinion on all sides of the issue.
+This is a very sensitive topic, with no shortage of passionate opinions on all sides of the issue.

 Let’s say that you work very hard to feed your child, and in spite of your efforts, he rejects most foods and eats only a very small range of his favorite, familiar, “comfort” foods.
 Now what?
-This is a point at which you have to make a crucial decision, but many parents simply act without even realizing that they can be empowered and actually exercise some decision making authority.
+This is a point at which you have to make a crucial decision, but many parents simply act without even realizing that they can be empowered and actually exercise some decision-making authority.
 Specifically, here are some philosophical beliefs and choices you have to make about kids and eating.
 Which do you believe?
 And which do you choose to implement?
-Hopefully your answers to these questions are the same!
+Hopefully, your answers to these questions are the same!

 The “Everything is OK right now” Approach

 “Most kids are picky eaters, so I don’t stress over it.
 I am content to let my child eat just his favorite foods, because he eats an adequate variety of foods, and his favorite foods are not unhealthy.”